How to Choose the Best Antivirus for Windows – Your Ultimate Antivirus Software Guide

 You’ll be aware of the most important security features an antivirus should have.

 Somewhere out there, a piece of malware cries because it can’t infect your PC anymore…

 Most antivirus programs now come with a trial testing period to help you decide if you actually want it or not.
 The trial period is especially useful if you have doubts about a certain product or you can’t decide between two or more AVs and want to see them in action.

 Keep in mind though that using two or more antivirus programs at the same time isn’t a good idea.
 The antiviruses will end up thinking each other is malware, or compete in order to eliminate viruses and significantly drag down your device performance.

 But in all of our blog posts, we always emphasize two things:

 First, security software alone can’t keep you safe online.
-It’s a widespread belief in the cybersecurity field that the best antivirus is you, meaning your judgment and general internet savvy.
-After all, it’s safer not to click the link rather have your antivirus work to eliminate the malware from your PC.
+It’s a widespread belief in the cybersecurity field that the best antivirus is you, meaning your judgment and general internet savviness should always come first.

-Second, no single antivirus solution is enough to keep you safe.
-Even antivirus developers encourage you use multiple security software programs to keep you safe.
-If malware passes one software, they will have to face another, and with each new step chances of infection drop dramatically.
+Second, a standard antivirus solution is not enough to keep you safe.
+We and most antivirus developers encourage you to use multiple security layers to stay safe.
+If malware passes one layer, they will have to face another, and with each new step chances of infection drop dramatically.